logintc/logintc-c/README.md

     $ sudo make install
     $ popd logintc-c

-Uninstall the binaries

-    $ pushd logintc-c
-    $ sudo make uninstall
-    $ popd logintc-c

 The following files are copied:

-    include/*.h (header files)
+    include/logintc/*.h (header files)
-    lib/liblogintc.a (static library)
-    lib/liblogintc.la (libtool metadata)
-    lib/liblogintc.so (symlink)
-    lib/liblogintc.so.0 (symlink)
-    lib/liblogintc.so.0.0.0 (shared library)
+    lib/liblogintc.so (shared library)

-You can also bypass the autotools process and compile the object manually:
+You can also bypass the CMake process and compile the object manually:

     $ pushd logintc-c
     $ gcc -Isrc -lcurl -fPIC -shared -o liblogintc.so src/logintc/*.c